Surakarta (game)

-Surakarta is a little-known Indonesian strategy board game for two players, named after the ancient city of Surakarta in central Java.
+Surakarta is an Indonesian abstract strategy board game for two players, named after Surakarta, Central Java.
 The game features an unusual method of capture which is "possibly unique" and "not known to exist in any other recorded board game".
 Little is known about its history.

-The name of the game in the Indonesian language is permainan, which simply translates as "the game".
+The name of the game in Indonesian is permainan, which simply translates as "the game".
 In Java, the game is also called dam-daman.
 It was first published in France in 1970 as "Surakarta".
 The game is called "Roundabouts" in Sid Sackson's The Book of Classic Board Games.

 Equipment

 Traditional Indonesian game pieces are shells versus pebbles or stones, with the board grid inscribed in sand or volcanic ash.
 But any easily distinguished sets of pieces may be used (e.g. distinguished by colour, as shown).
 Players begin the game with 12 pieces each.